 Videos featuring comedy sketches or lip-syncs featuring the latest songs or voices over extracts from films.

 13 is the minimum age according to TikTok’s terms and conditions.

 When you download the app, you can instantly see the videos that others have posted on the channel but are not able to share or post anything until you have set up your own account.

 Click on the ‘person’ icon and you can choose to sign up with an email, phone or existing Google, Facebook, Twitter or Instagram account.

-Once you have selected an option, you are then asked to enter your date of birth if is below the age of 13, the app displays the following message: “Sorry, looks like you’re not eligible for TikTok.
+Once you have selected an option, you are then asked to enter your date of birth, if it is below the age of 13, the app displays the following message: “Sorry, looks like you’re not eligible for TikTok.
 But thanks for checking us out!”

-Your feed highlights what is going on in your community and a separate ‘For you’ feed shows tailored recommendation for you.
+Your feed highlights what is going on in your community and a separate ‘For you’ feed shows tailored recommendations for you.

 It is a way to express themselves and create short-form video clips to gain a following and build a community around their passions.
 It also features some great special effects that users can apply to their videos to make them more unique.
 You can also cross-post the content on other platforms to share it with more people.